Dark matter direct detection from the single phonon to the nuclear recoil regime: Processes

 \section{Processes}

-Using the autocorrelation function, \eqref{eqn:n-incoherent}, for the coherent structure factor, we can estimate the scale at which a generic $n$-phonon term starts becoming a relevant contribution to scattering.
+Using the autocorrelation function, \eqref{eqn:n-incoherent}, we can estimate the scale at which a generic $n$-phonon term starts becoming a relevant contribution to scattering.
 To organize the multiphonon expansion, it is useful to define an average phonon energy

-While $\overline{\omega}_d$ technically depends on the atom $d$, this just gives an $\mathcal{O}(1)$ dependence in the phonon scale.
+While $\bar \omega_d$ technically depends on the atom $d$, this just gives an $\mathcal{O}(1)$ dependence in the phonon scale.
 Since $n! \propto n^n$ at large $n$, we see that the $n$th term of the series \eqref{eqn:n-incoherent} will roughly begin giving an $\mathcal{O}(1)$ contribution when

 This means that for a given $q$ (or consequently, $m_\chi$) one can determine the dominant scattering processes.
-When $\frac{q^2}{2 m_d \overline{\omega}_d} \lesssim 1$, single phonon excitations will be the primary channel; for $m_d \sim 30$ GeV and $\overline{\omega}_d\sim 30$ meV, this corresponds to $q \lesssim 30$ keV.
-Conversely, when $\frac{q^2}{2 m_d \overline{\omega}_d} \gg 1$, phonons are no longer a suitable description and the scattering is instead well modeled by the recoil of a single nucleus.
+When $\frac{q^2}{2 m_d \bar \omega_d} \lesssim 1$, single phonon excitations will be the primary channel; for $m_d \sim 30$ GeV and $\bar \omega_d\sim 30$ meV, this corresponds to $q \lesssim 30$ keV.
+Conversely, when $\frac{q^2}{2 m_d \bar \omega_d} \gg 1$, phonons are no longer a suitable description and the scattering is instead well modeled by the recoil of a single nucleus.
 This transition occurs roughly at $q \gtrsim 2 \sqrt{2 m_d \bar\omega_d}$.
 In between these two extremes, we have $n \sim$ few, indicating multiphonon excitations as the primary process.
 The precise nature of the dominant process for a given $m_\chi$ will vary based on the mediator mass and experimental threshold.